PhoenixGreen/Cypherpunktimes-articles/CoinJoin.md

 As we said before, CoinJoin is a tool exclusive to Bitcoin.
 Other coin mixers have been developed by other projects, like the Stake Shuffle protocol from Decred.

 StakeShuffle is a privacy protocol available at Decred Wallet Decrediton.
 It is a non-custodial process used to obfuscate ownership of DCR coins.
 If you use StakeShuffle your outputs are going to turn fully anonymized, and peers of the server won't be able to link outputs and inputs.
 This technology is based on a paper called " “P2P Mixing and Unlinkable Bitcoin Transactions” by Ruffing, Moreno-Sanchez, and Kate.
 This system uses a more efficient version known as DiceMix Light, making the process quicker.
 Although it successfully hides who is sending money to whom, the amounts being sent are still visible to everyone.
 For added privacy, each mixing transaction uses the same amount of money, known as a fixed denomination.

+Stakeshuffle is a significant advancement over the original CoinJoin protocol, with unique features for the Decred ecosystem.
+For example, it integrates with the ticket pool to create a large anonymity set, involving around 41,000 participants at any time, encompassing over 60% of the total coin supply.

+Most of Decred's mixing activities are processed off-chain, preventing excessive blockchain bloat.
+Decred developers are also working towards integrating the mixing service directly into dcrd,  a full node implementation of Decred written in Go (golang), positioning it as a fundamental component of running a full node in the Decred network.

 ## Moving Forward